Construction of the Witten-Reshetikhin-Turaev TQFT from conformal field theory: Modular functors

 \subsubsection{MF-U}

 {\it Unitarity axiom\/}

-Every vector space $V({\Sib},\l)$ is furnished with a hermitian inner product so that morphisms induces unitary transformation.
-The hermitian structure must be compatiple with disjoint union and glueing.
-If we have the orientation reversal property, then compatibility with the unitary structure means that we have a commutative diagrams where the vertical identifications come from the hermitian structure and the horizontal from the duality.
+Every vector space $V({\Sib},\l)$ is furnished with a unitary structure so that morphisms induces unitary transformation.
+The unitary structure must be compatible with disjoint union and glueing.
+If we have the orientation reversal property, then compatibility with the unitary structure means that we have a commutative diagram